ampproject/amphtml/README.md

 AMP HTML is entirely built on existing web technologies.
 It achieves reliable performance by restricting some parts of HTML, CSS and JavaScript.
 These restrictions are enforced with a validator that ships with AMP HTML.
 To make up for those limitations AMP HTML provides a set of [custom elements](http://www.html5rocks.com/en/tutorials/webcomponents/customelements/) for rich content beyond basic HTML.

-For more info how AMP HTML works and some insights into the design, please read our blog post ["Web performance: An intervention"](https://www.ampproject.org/how-it-works/) (which may be the first AMP HTML file you ever see).
+For more info how AMP HTML works and some insights into the design, please read our blog post ["A new approach to web performance"](https://www.ampproject.org/how-it-works/) (which may be the first AMP HTML file you ever see :).

 We also have a non-technical description of what we are doing on [www.ampproject.org](https://www.ampproject.org).

 # How does AMP HTML work?

-AMP HTML works by including the AMP JS library and adding a bit of boilerplate to a web page so it meets the AMP HTML Specification:
+AMP HTML works by including the AMP JS library and adding a bit of boilerplate to a web page, so that it meets the AMP HTML Specification.
+The simplest AMP HTML file looks like this:

 ```html
 <!doctype html>